 While for some the question of watching a show or movie with or without closed captions is simply a matter of preference, for others, closed captions and professional video subtitle translations allow them to watch it at all.
-And 2020 has been a big year for subtitles.
-Back in January, the internet was abuzz over director Bong Joon Ho’s Golden Globes acceptance speech, in which he said – as translated by his interpreter, Sharon Choi – “once you overcome the one-inch-tall barrier of subtitles, you will be introduced to so many more amazing films.”
-And with more people staying at home more often to help prevent the spread of COVID-19, streaming content is being consumed at a higher rate than ever.
+And 2020 was a big year for subtitles.
+In January 2020, the internet was abuzz over director Bong Joon Ho’s Golden Globes acceptance speech, in which he said – as translated by his interpreter, Sharon Choi – “once you overcome the one-inch-tall barrier of subtitles, you will be introduced to so many more amazing films.”
+And once people began staying at home more often to help prevent the spread of COVID-19, streaming content began to be consumed at a higher rate than ever.

 Before we go any further, it is important to acknowledge the difference between closed captions and subtitles.
 Closed captions are essentially a written transcript of the audio elements in the program’s original language.
 They are meant to provide full and equal access to audio content for individuals who are deaf or hard of hearing.
 Subtitles, on the other hand, are translations of dialogue, text displayed on-screen, and other linguistic elements that allow viewers to understand a video in a foreign language.